Leadership Jacksonville Logo

 Gracie Simendinger, Chief Executive Officer

-Nicole B. Bryan, Adult Program Coordinator
+Nicole B. Bryan, ProgramS DIRECTOR

 Meg Folds, Programs Director

-Meg Phillips Folds (LJ 1999), Programs Director for Leadership Jacksonville, manages Leadership Jacksonville’s Youth Leadership Jacksonville and Next Generation programs.
-Prior to joining Leadership Jacksonville in 2002, Meg had twenty years of sales management in the telecommunications sector.
-In addition to her professional roles, she has served many community organizations including the Jacksonville Women’s Network (President 2022), Junior League of Jacksonville (President 2001-2002), the Rotary Club of San Marco (Charter President), Women’s Board of Wolfson Children’s Hospital (2021 Art & Antiques Show Chair, Board of Directors), Girls Inc. (Past President), Memorial Park Association Board of Trustees and the Salvation Army as a Celebrity Chef.
-Meg has been honored to receive the AT&T Community Service Award, Junior League of Jacksonville Pam Paul Award, the Tillie K. Fowler Award, and the Rotary District 6970 Service Above Self Award and Rotarian of the Year.
-Meg is an alumna of The Bolles School.
-She graduated from Stetson University with a Bachelor of Arts degree in History and Political Science and did post graduate work at FSU and UNF.
-Meg is thrilled to be a grandmother to James Davidson Folds; Mom to Chris Folds, Vice President of Fund Development and Community Engagement at Habitat for Humanity of Jacksonville and mother-in-law to Lauren, an accountant at Coastal Construction Products.
-Meg has recently ‘crossed the river’ and resides in San Jose with Abby, her yellow Labrador.
-In her spare time, she loves entertaining and playing Bunco.
+Meg Phillips Folds (LJ 1999) manages the Youth Leadership Jacksonville and Next Generation programs.
+Prior to joining the team in 2002, Meg had twenty years of sales management experience in the telecommunications sector.
+In addition to her professional roles, she has served many community organizations including the Women’s Board of Wolfson Children’s Hospital (2023-24 Florida Forum Chair, and 2021 Art & Antiques Show Chair, Board of Directors), Jacksonville Women’s Network (President 2022), Junior League of Jacksonville (Board of Directors – Sustainer Representative 2023 -2024, President 2001-2002), the Rotary Club of San Marco (Charter President), Girls Inc. (Past President), Memorial Park Association Board of Trustees, and the Salvation Army as a Celebrity Chef.
+Meg is a recipient of the AT&T Community Service Award, Junior League of Jacksonville Pam Paul Award, the Tillie K. Fowler Award, and the Rotary District 6970 Service Above Self Award and Rotarian of the Year.
+She is an alumna of The Bolles School, and graduated from Stetson University with Bachelor of Arts degrees in History and Political Science, followed by graduate work at FSU and UNF.
+Meg is thrilled to be a grandmother to James; Mom to Chris Folds (NextGen 2005), Chief Community Partnerships Officer at Habitat for Humanity of Jacksonville, and mother-in-law to Lauren, an accountant.
+She resides in San Jose with her yellow Labrador, Polly, and loves entertaining, volunteering, and playing Bunco.